mel-johnston/reading-notes/class1.md

 ### Class 1 Notes - Markdown

 Markdown is important to know and understand when learning to code.
 It's even more basic than HTML and can be learned very quickly.

-Here are some quick examples to see the differences between Markdown adn HTML:
+Here are some quick examples to see the differences between Markdown and HTML:

     Markdown                HTML
     # Heading level 1       <h1>Heading level 1</h1>